sccn/labstreaminglayer/docs/dev/build_env.rst

 `Qt <http://qt.io>`__
 `````````````````````

-For compatibility with Ubuntu 20.04, Qt5.12 is the oldest supported
+For compatibility with Ubuntu 22.04 (20.04 with a PPA), Qt 6.2 is the oldest supported
 version.

-Qt5 or Qt6 is the recommended toolkit to create graphical user interfaces.
+Qt6 is the recommended toolkit to create graphical user interfaces.
 To build apps using Qt, install it and if CMake doesn't find it automatically
 tell it where to find it, either by adding the compiler specific base path to
 the :envvar:`PATH`